apache/ignite/modules/ducktests/README.md

       }
     }
 ```
+Options `key_store_jks` and `trust_store_jks` is paths.
+If you start it with `/` it will be used as an absolute path, otherwise as a relative path.

 There are three possible interactions with a cluster in a ducktape, each of them has its own alias,
 which corresponds to keystore:
-Ignite(clientMode = False) - server
+* Ignite(clientMode = False) - server
-Ignite(clientMode = True) - client
+* Ignite(clientMode = True) - client
-ControlUtility - admin
+* ControlUtility - admin

 If we enable SSL in globals, these SSL params will be injected in corresponding
-configuration
+configuration.
-You can also override keystore corresponding to alias throw globals
+You can also override keystore corresponding to alias throw globals.

-Default keystores for these services are generated automatically on creating environment
+Default keystores for these services are generated automatically on creating environment.

-If you specify ssl_params in test, you override globals
+If you specify ssl_params in test, you override globals.

 For more information about ssl in ignite you can check this link: [SSL in ignite](https://ignite.apache.org/docs/latest/security/ssl-tls)

 ### Run with build-in authentication enabled